liutairan/AutonomousFlight-Configurator/README.md

 # AutonomousFlight-Configurator

 Project finished.
-Upload after fully tested.
+It will be uploaded after fully tested.

 # Sample:
 Screenshot: